headwinds/clojure-shed/README.md

 Your app should now be running on [localhost:5000](http://localhost:5000/).

-Now you can deploy the hello world to Heroku:
+Now you can deploy the hello world to Heroku.
+You can either do control-d to stop the REPL or open a new tab to the same directory:

 ```
 $ heroku login